programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ## Summary

-Plotly offers the ability to create publication-quality and/or interactive figures using Python and other programming languages.
-This tutorial therefore provides an overview of what Plotly is, why it's useful, and how it can be used with Python.
-It has also demonstrated the different modules provided by the Plotly framework (Plotly Express and Plotly Graph Objects) and the methods required to create, edit, and export data visualisations.
-The key syntaxes covered in this tutorial include:
+Plotly offers the ability to create publication-quality, interactive figures using Python and other programming languages.
+This tutorial provides an overview of what Plotly is, why it's useful, and how it can be used with Python.
+It also demonstrates the different modules in the Plotly framework (Plotly Express and Plotly Graph Objects) and the methods required to create, edit, and export data visualisations.
+The key syntaxes covered in this tutorial are:

 - Installing Plotly using `pip install plotly`
 - Importing Plotly Express and Plotly Graph Objects using `import plotly.express as px` and `import plotly.graph_objects as go`